“Drawing

 freedom, she was Moses.
 To the slavers who hunted her down, she was a thief and

 a trickster.
-To abolitionists she was a prophet.
 As Catherine Clinton shows in

 woman, defeating simple categories.” -WorldCat